 General obligations to be fulfilled by each Party to the WHO FCTC are listed in Article 5.
 These include the implementation and maintenance of comprehensive multisectoral national tobacco control strategies, plans and programs, and the establishment or reinforcement and financing of a national co-ordinating mechanism or focal points for tobacco control.
 Article 5 also requires Parties to cooperate with each other in the formulation of proposed measures, procedures and guidelines for the implementation of the Convention, and in raising financial resources for its implementation, and to cooperate with competent international and regional intergovernmental organisations and other bodies to achieve the objectives of the Convention.

 Importantly, under Article 5.3 of the WHO FCTC, Parties must, in setting and implementing their public health policies with respect to tobacco control, ‘act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law’.
 These obligations are further outlined in the implementation guidelines to article 5.3.
 1

-The guidelines for implementation of Article 5.3 contain four guiding principles, eight core recommended activities with specific sub-recommendations, and additional recommendations on enforcement, monitoring and international cooperation.
+The Guidelines for Implementation of Article 5.3 contain four guiding principles, eight core recommended activities with specific sub-recommendations, and additional recommendations on enforcement, monitoring and international cooperation.

 The four guiding principles provide:

-1. There is a fundamental and irreconcilable conflict between the tobacco industry’s interests and public health policy interests.
+- There is a fundamental and irreconcilable conflict between the tobacco industry’s interests and public health policy interests.

-2. Parties, when dealing with the tobacco industry or those working to further its interests, should be accountable and transparent.
+- Parties, when dealing with the tobacco industry or those working to further its interests, should be accountable and transparent.

-3. Parties should require the tobacco industry and those working to further its interests to operate and act in a manner that is accountable and transparent.
+- Parties should require the tobacco industry and those working to further its interests to operate and act in a manner that is accountable and transparent.

-4. Because their products are lethal, the tobacco industry should not be granted incentives to establish or run their businesses.
+- Because their products are lethal, the tobacco industry should not be granted incentives to establish or run their businesses.

 The eight core recommended activities and their sub-recommendations are as follows:

-1. Raise awareness about the addictive and harmful nature of tobacco products and about tobacco industry interference with Parties’ tobacco control policies.
+1. 'Raise awareness about the addictive and harmful nature of tobacco products and about tobacco industry interference with Parties’ tobacco control policies.

 2. Establish measures to limit interactions with the tobacco industry and ensure the transparency of those interactions that occur.